-We then get the descendants of Cain and we’re meant to assume that, like Cain, they are all wicked and evil.
-This is particularly the when you get to Lamech who manages to twist God’s curse over Cain into protection for himself as he goes round killing whoever he wants and taking as many wives as he wants.
+We then get the descendants of Cain and we’re meant to assume that, like Cain, they are all wicked and evil children of the serpent.
+This is particularly true when you get to Lamech who manages to twist God’s curse over Cain into protection for himself as he goes round killing whoever he wants and taking as many wives as he wants.

 Meanwhile, Adam and Eve have another child called Seth and we then get a list of Seth’s descendants.
 If you compare the list of Seth’s descendants with the list of Cain’s descendants the names are very similar.
-We’re meant to contrast the two, as though Cain’s family is an example of humanity at its worst, but Seth’s family are an example of what humanity can be (descendants of Eve made in the image of God).
+We’re meant to contrast the two, as though Cain’s family is an example of humanity at its worst (children of the serpent), but Seth’s family are an example of what humanity can be (descendants of Eve made in the image of God).

-Then in Genesis 6 we get our second key moment of the fall.
-We have a weird story about the sons of God taking wives and then giving birth to Nephalim, giant hero men.
+Then in Genesis 6, we get our second key moment of the fall.
+We have a weird story about the sons of God taking wives and then giving birth to Nephilim, giant hero men.
 There is some debate whether the sons of God are human leaders or whether they are key spiritual beings in God’s heavenly court.
 However, when we look at how the phrase ‘sons of God’ is used elsewhere in the Bible, we see that it likely refers to these spiritual beings (see Job 1:6; 2:1).

 It’s not clear in the English but this story is almost a repeat of Genesis 3.
 Just as Eve SAW that the fruit was GOOD and TOOK it, these spiritual beings SAW that the women were GOOD (beautiful) and TOOK them as wives (married them).
 It can be easy to miss this because the English words used are different, but in the original Hebrew these are the same words used again.